Brayfithay History, Family Crest & Coats of Arms

 Early History of the Brayfithay family

 This web page shows only a small excerpt of our Brayfithay research.
-Another 79 words (6 lines of text) covering the years 1060 and 1450 are included under the topic Early Brayfithay History in all our PDF Extended History products and printed products wherever possible.
+Another 103 words (7 lines of text) covering the years 1060, 1450, 1660 and 1678 are included under the topic Early Brayfithay History in all our PDF Extended History products and printed products wherever possible.

 Brayfithay Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Brayfithay has appeared include Braylsford, Braylford, Brayleford, Brailsford, Braylesford, Brawlford, Brawford, Brelisford, Brellisford and many more.

 Early Notables of the Brayfithay family (pre 1700)

 More information is included under the topic Early Brayfithay Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Brayfithay family to the New World and Oceana
+Migration of the Brayfithay family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Brayfithay arrived in North America very early: Samuel Brawford who settled with his family in Charles Town [Charleston], South Carolina in 1767 aged 2; Samuel Brailsford settled in Charles Town [Charleston], South Carolina in 1794.